Sponicus/roommate-finder-api/README.md

  - run `npm install`

  ### To Seed the Database
- - CREATE A DATABASE CALLED `roomies`
+ - CREATE A DATABASE CALLED `roomies` everytime you want to run the app.
+Docker will delete the data when closed.
  - RUN `npm resetdb`

  ## install docker && create roomies DB in psql w/ docker